cym13/cym13.github.io/soc.rst

    x^x = 2/\pi \implies e = 2/\pi

 Which is false.
-Therefore since supposing the existence of a solution leads only to contradiction we prooved that no real number is solution.
+Therefore since supposing the existence of a solution leads only to contradiction we proved that no real number is solution.

 .. math:: \nexists x \in \mathbb{R}, x^x=i